Fun Things to do in Lightning Ridge

 Four people apparently built the Stone Labyrinth in six hours.

-The last and main stop on the tour is Nettleton’s First Shaft Lookout with its view over the Coocoran Opal Fields.
+The last and main stop is Nettleton’s First Shaft Lookout with its view over the Coocoran Opal Fields.

 Charlie Nettleton dug the first mine in Lightning Ridge in 1903.

 There were probably about 20 cars out here the night we went.
-We kept taking photos for a good half hour after sunset and drove back to town in total darkness which was quite an experience.
+We kept taking photos for a about half hour after sunset and drove back to our accommodation in total darkness which was quite an experience.

 Waiting for sunset